-Information concerning our directors is set forth below.
+Information concerning our director standing for re-election and for those directors continuing on the Board is set forth below.
 The biographical description of each director includes the specific experience, qualifications, attributes and skills that led the Board to conclude that each nominee should serve as a director.

-Nominees for Election (Class III Directors)
+Nominee for Election (Class I Director)